swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-4-reproduce-the-experiment-with-dvc/index.md

 ## State of the MLOps process

 - The codebase can be shared among the developers.
-The codebase can be improved collaboratively.
+The codebase can be improved collaboratively;
-- The dataset can be shared among the developers and is placed in the right directory in order to run the experiment.
+- The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
-- The steps used to create the model are documented and can be re-executed.
+- The steps used to create the model are documented and can be re-executed;
-- The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify.
+- The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify;
+- There is no guarantee that the experiment can be executed on another machine.

 ## Next & Previous steps